 For each performance measure, provide information on the aggregated data that will enable the State to analyze and assess progress toward the performance measure.
 In this section provide information on the method by which each source of data is analyzed statistically/deductively or inductively, how themes are identified or conclusions drawn, and how recommendations are formulated, where appropriate.

-Percentage of critical incidents required to be reported to the Division of Social Services or the Division of Health Service Regulation are reported.
-Numerator: Number of required critical incidents reported to DHSR or DSS Denominator: Total number of critical incidents required to be reported to DHSR or DSS.
+Percentage of incidents referred to the Division of Social Services or the Division of Health Service Regulation as required.
+Numerator: Number of critical incidents reported to DHSR.
+Denominator: Total number of incidents required to be reported to DHSR.